GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/webhid/index.md

 A Human Interface Device (HID) takes input from or provides output to humans.
 It also refers to the HID protocol, a standard for bi-directional communication between a host and a device that is designed to simplify the installation procedure.

 This page describes aspects of the API that are particular to extensions.
-Refer to MDN for complete details of the [WebHID](https://developer.mozilla.org/docs/Web/API/WebHID_API).
+Refer to MDN for complete details of the [WebHID API](https://developer.mozilla.org/docs/Web/API/WebHID_API).

 You can find a [sample app for WebHID](https://github.com/GoogleChrome/chrome-extensions-samples/tree/main/functional-samples/sample.co2meter) in our samples repo.